-The General Service sign should contain the interchange number, if any, as illustrated in Figure 2E-42.
-Option:
+The General Service sign should contain the interchange number, if any, as illustrated in Figure 2E-34.

-If the distance to the next point where services are available is greater than 16 km (10 miles), a NEXT SERVICES XX km (XX MILES) (D9-17) sign (see Figure 2E-43), may be used as a separate sign panel installed below the Exit Direction sign.
+If the distance to the next point where services are available is greater than 16 km (10 miles), a sign NEXT SERVICES XX KM (XX MILES), shown in Figure 2E-35, may be used as a separate panel installed below the Exit Direction sign.

-Signs for services shall conform to the format for General Service signs (see Section 2D.45) and as specified herein.
+Signs for services shall conform to the format for General Service signs (see Section 2D.44) and as specified herein.
 Letter and numeral sizes shall be as shown in Tables 2E-1 through 2E-4.
-No more than six general road user services shall be displayed on one sign, which includes any appended sign panels.
+No more than six general road user services shall be displayed on one sign, which includes any appended panels.
 General Service signs shall carry the legends for one or more of the following services: Food, Gas, Lodging, Camping, Phone, Hospital, or Tourist Information.